MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 This is a test message
 ```

-This erorr number comes from `sys.messages`
+This error number comes from `sys.messages`

 **RIASERROR - Example with Try ..
 Catch**